 Loan classifications and subsequent valuations are the key areas of judgement applied in the financial statements.
 Fixed rate and variable loans have been classified as basic instruments.
 Fixed rate loans are stated at amortised cost using the effective interest rate method.
-Variable rate loans are disclosed at carrying value due to the short term interest period.
+Variable rate loans are disclosed at carrying value due to the short-